openshift/ansible-service-broker/docs/proposals/bearer-token.md

 }
 ```

 Basic questions about the impact to Broker and APBs:

  - How will the broker's behavior change?

-   The broker will now have 2 ways for authentication: basic auth and bearer
-   token.
-This can continue to expand as we see the need.
+With the addition of `BearerAuth` we have expanded the broker's authentication
+mechanisms to 2 ways for authentication.
+These mechanisms are NOT mutually
+exclusive.
+The broker supports running all of the authentication mechanisms at
+the same time.

+Basically, the middleware handler will pass the request to each of the configured
+`AuthProviders`.
+The first `AuthProvider` that knows how to handle the auth
+wins.

+Assume both basic auth and bearer token are enabled.
+If a Bearer token header is
+submitted, the basic auth provider will ignore it.
+The bearer token provider
+will pick it up.
+All other configured auth providers would be skipped since the
+auth has occurred.

+For example, if we had an SSL auth provider, it would have gotten skipped because
+the bearer token provider already processed the authentication.

  - Will this change APBs?

 The bearer token will have no affect on the APBs.

+ - Will there be any developer impact?

+By default auth is disabled when running the broker locally, the broker developer
+will only be impacted if they need to enable authentication while running
+locally.
+Then it will require modifying the ConfigMap in the
+`deploy-local-dev-changes.yaml` template to enable auth of choice.

+They will also need to create directories required by the auth system to
+simulate auth secrets.

+The best way to test broker with authentication is to build a new image, `make
+build-image ORG=YOURORG TAG=YOURTAG` and run `make deploy`.

 #### Issues

  - What's the best way to configure different auths?

 For example, I want to have a `BasicAuth` that uses the `FileUserService` and a
 `BasicAuth` that uses `DBUserService`, a fictitious service that loads users from a
 database.
 Today's configuration does not support specifying a service backend
 to a particular `AuthProvider`.
 Thoughts?

 ## Work Items